smolquants/papr-review-2023-02/review/oracle-manipulation.md

 One does, however, need to worry about the ratio of target to prior TWAP value being raised to $\Delta t / \beta$, since as $\Delta t \to F$ in cases when `target > mark`, the liquidation spot price becomes less extreme for the manipulator.

-To avoid the latter issues, would consider making cron-like calls to the PAPR controller's `updateTarget()` function to keep $\delta t$ relatively small for target adjustments -- this issue is due to the fact that the PAPR controller update process is *separate* from the Uni V3 TWAP update process (i.e. can't get triggered when users swap on Uniswap and move the mark).
+To avoid the latter issues, would consider making cron-like calls to the PAPR controller's `updateTarget()` function to keep $\Delta t$ relatively small for target adjustments -- this issue is due to the fact that the PAPR controller update process is *separate* from the Uni V3 TWAP update process (i.e. can't get triggered when users swap on Uniswap and move the mark).